Matthias-Wandel/jhead/readme.txt

     place to cut and paste code from.

     If jhead doesn't have a feature you want, look for "exiftool".
-Exiftool has any feature you could imageine, but it's also 100x bigger and much slower.
+Exiftool has any feature you could imagine, but it's also 100x bigger and much slower.

     If you find that it dies on a certain jpeg file, send it to me, and I